marius-turtle/grow-lab/README.md

 - `libcamera-hello`

+to run the preview infinitely use

+- `libcamera-hello -t 0`

 [1]: https://thomas.vanhoutte.be/miniblog/reclaim-the-full-storage-capacity-of-an-sd-card-on-macos/ "link formatting sd card on terminal"
 [2]: https://github.com/alexellis/growlab "link to the github page of the growlab project"